LiangShi369/SimPaths/documentation/flowcharts/automation.md

 codex --version
 ```

-If this prints a version number, Codex CLI is available from PowerShell.If PowerShell says `codex` is not recognized, install or repair Codex CLI before using AI review automation.
+If this prints a version number, Codex CLI is available from PowerShell.
+If PowerShell says `codex` is not recognized, install or repair Codex CLI before using AI review automation.
 Candidate detection can still run without Codex CLI, but fully automatic or on-demand AI review cannot.

 ### 2.4 Log in to Codex CLI